Sale & Purchase Contract

 Post Completion Restrictions

 Once the business has been sold, the buyer will want reassurance that the seller will not set up in competition or try to poach customers or staff.
 This can be a difficult area of law but both parties should give consideration to what would be a sensible geographic area and time frame for any restrictions that are imposed and this will be reflected in the contract.

 These can either be contracts for the benefit of the business.
 Such as with a regular customer, or they may give rise to a burden on the business, such as maintenance or supply contracts.

 All such contracts need to be reviewed to ensure that they will transfer over on completion (if required).
 It may affect the value of the business if lucrative contracts or heavily discounted supply contracts cannot be transferred.
 However this rarely affects company sales which is why they can be a popular method of acquiring a business.

 If the business involves some licensable activity, most commonly the sale of alcohol, then the licence transfer requirements should be investigated promptly.
 The buyer will need to ensure that they hold all relevant qualifications before they acquire the business or they may not be able to commence trading immediately.

 All businesses are subject to legislation and regulations.
 However, both buyers and sellers should ensure that the business is compliant with, for example: Health & Safety guidance; Asbestos Regulations; Fire Safety requirements; Energy Performance of Buildings; and Waste Electrical and Electronic Equipment restrictions to name but a few.

-Please telephone our commercial property team on 01323 727 321 if you have any questions.
+Please telephone our commercial property team on 01323 727 321 if you have any questions on Buying and Selling a Business.
 Alternatively, please complete the contact form below.